Installing IBM Cloud Pak for Data

 When you run the

-public IBM file server to the client workstation.
+from a public IBM file server to the client workstation.
 Next, you move the Cloud Pak for Data command-line interface and the downloaded files

 to a system that can connect to the registry server and the cluster.
 From the system that can